stratum-mining/stratumprotocol.org/src/index.md

     value: config_4
     visualSrc: /assets/config-c.svg
     mobileVisualSrc: /assets/mobile-diagram.svg
     textContent: Miners can use SV2 even if they run SV1 firmware.
-The translation proxy allows SV1 connections, translating them to SV2 and sending them to the SV2 pool where the transactions are selected by the pool.
+The translation proxy translates SV1 to SV2 messages and sends them to the SV2 pool.
+Transactions are selected by the pool.
   - name: Config D
     value: config_5
     visualSrc: /assets/config-d.svg
     mobileVisualSrc: /assets/mobile-diagram.svg
-    textContent: In this configuration the miners run the SV1 firmware and connect to the translation proxy which translates the messages to SV2 and sends them to the SV2 pool.
-Transaction selection is done by the miners locally and then sent to the pool for negotiation.
+    textContent: In this configuration miners run mining devices with SV1 firmware and connect to the translation proxy which translates the SV1 to SV2 messages and sends them to the SV2 pool.
+Transaction selection is done by the miners locally and then negoatiated with the pool.
 roadmapTitle: Progress and Roadmap
 roadmapTagline: This is where the Stratum V2 protocol’s progress currently stands.
 roadmapSteps: